tom-collings/spring-consulting/README.md

 Notes:
 - currently only determines Spring Boot version when application is deployed as a jar
 - does not loop over pages if there are more than fifty apps in the foundation

+Pre-requisites:
+- need to have the cf cli downloaded and on the path
+- need to be logged into a TAS foundation with permissions to see all orgs and spaces
+- need to have syft downloaded and on the path

+Output of this script is a csv file, which can be imported into any spreadsheet